clintjedwards/gofer/documentation/src/ref/server_configuration/configuration_reference.md

 #### Sqlite (block)

+The sqlite store is a built-in, easy to use object store.
+It is meant for development and small deployments.

 | name   | type   | default              | description                                                                                  |
 | ------ | ------ | -------------------- | -------------------------------------------------------------------------------------------- |
 | path   | string | /tmp/gofer-object.db | The path of the file that sqlite will use.
 If this file does not exist Gofer will create it. |